Breeders’ Cup Juvenile Turf time, Let’s Ride.

 Keeneland Race 8: 1 Mile.
 (Turf) – G1 Breeders’ Cup Juvenile Turf

 *Gullet Shot #2 Uncle Benny (15/1) – This Servis trainee was hung 8 wide and closed like a rocket to win her last start.
-This was after breaking her maiden going gate to wire on dirt.
+Furthermore, this was after breaking her maiden going gate to wire on dirt.
 Versatility is key and he shouldn’t have any problem stretching out.
 The Conductor won’t be surprised by this upset.

 #5 Line of Duty (10/1) – This colt is shipping in from France after wins at a mile and 1 1/8 mile.
-He’s proven over a soft turf course and adds Lasix for the first time.
+He’s also proven over a soft turf course and adds Lasix for the first time.
 The Conductor likes his steady progression and thinks he’s poised to run a new top effort.

-*Top Pick and Gullet Slit #7 Somelikeithotbrown (12/1) – He is getting ignored in the Breeders’ Cup build up.
-The Conductor hopes they ignore him at the windows too.
+He’s been ignored in the Breeders’ Cup build up.
+Additionally, the Conductor hopes they ignore him at the windows too.
 He set a very fast pace in the Pilgrim and was only beaten ¾ of a length by #4 Forty Under that day.
 If you like Forty Under in this race you must like Somelikeithotbrown more.
 The Conductor will argue he should be a shorter price.